Tazaf/ionicitude/README.md

 This will call the `getQuestion()` function, passing it `42` as it's only argument. **Note that `getQuestion()` must be defined in an AR World's JS files, not on your Ionic App's JS.**

-This method is designed to be used inside a function called by the AR View with `document.location` (see above).
+This method is designed to be used inside a function called by the AR View using `document.location` (see above).
 If you try to call `Ionicitude.callJavaScript()` without having any active AR View, nothing will happen.

 ## Ionicitude Callback Handling Mechanism (CHM)